Nishanth-47/Nishanth-47/README.md

 #### 📚 What I'm Up To:
 - Actively seeking challenging projects and collaborations.
-- Learning and applying the latest trends in AI and machine learning.
 - Building web applications to enhance my full-stack development skills.

 #### 💼 Seeking Opportunities: